Uvacoder/woodwork-projects/README.md

-The [plans folder](plans/) contains the plans for some of my woodworking projects.
-I'm uploading plans that are 'generic' and could be helpful to / reused by other woodworkers.
+The [plans folder](plans/) contains the desigs for some of my woodworking projects.

-I have of course
-built many other things either using plans published by others, or simply by winging it.
-For a more extensive selection of projects, see the [gallery folder](gallery/).
+I have built many other things either using plans published by others, or simply by winging it.
+The [gallery folder](gallery/) contains a more extensive selection of projects.

 Finally, the [howto folder](howto) contains a few useful tips & tricks.